LazyZhu/lua-resty-ssdb/README.md

     local res, err = db:get("key")

-Similarly, the "SCAN" ssdb command accepts four arguments, then you should call the "scan" method like this:
+Similarly, the "SCAN" ssdb command accepts three arguments, then you should call the "scan" method like this:

-    local res, err = db:scan("key", "0", "z", "8")
+    local res, err = db:scan("0", "z", "8")

 For example, "SET", "GET", "SCAN", and "RSCAN" commands correspond to the methods "set", "get", "scan", and "rscan".